ARMmbed/mbed-os-5-docs/docs/api/storage/storage.md

 The [FileSystem](https://os.mbed.com/docs/development/mbed-os-api-doxy/classmbed_1_1_file_system.html) class provides the core API for file system operations.
 You must provide a block device to back the file system, which provides the raw storage for the file system.
 When you declare a file system with a name, you can open files on the file system through the `open` and `fopen` functions or through the File class's `open` function.

 #### File systems

+File systems are the strongest persistent storage solutions in Mbed OS, providing an extensive POSIX API.
+We highly recommend using the little file system for embedded applications because of to its resilience to power failures.

 - [**LittleFileSystem**](littlefilesystem.html) - The little file system (LittleFS) is a fail-safe file system we designed for embedded systems, specifically for microcontrollers that use flash storage.